 Ch.
 4: Networking at Conventions & Job Fairs

-Conventions and job fairs are solid ways to traditionally network with people in your industry and make great connections.
+Conventions and job fairs are solid ways to traditionally network with people in your industry, and helping you make great connections.
 Meeting people face-to-face will help you become more memorable and segue to more lasting relationships.

-Furthermore, conventions and fairs allow you to meet like-minded people who are exposed to a environments different than those your close friends and family experience, opening yourself up to new opportunities, perspectives, attitudes and resources.
+Furthermore, conventions and fairs allow you to meet like-minded people who are exposed to a environments different than those your close friends and family might experience.
+Like-minded people can allow you to open yourself up to new opportunities, perspectives, attitudes and resources.

-Taking advantage of the weak tie principle, which states that your weakest ties, i.e acquaintances, can lead to more beneficial opportunities, will allow you to extend your network, and will connect you with people that could potentially lead to landing a job you want.
-This chapter consists of the best ways to hack these events to get the most out of them and further your career.
+Taking advantage of the weak tie principle, which states that your weakest ties can lead to more beneficial opportunities.
+It will allow you to extend your network, and it will connect you with people that could potentially help you land a job you want.
+This chapter consists of the best ways to hack these events, and to get the most out of them to further your career.

-Whatever your goal, spend ample time trying to fulfill the mission and set attainable, meaningful goals.
-If your goal is handing out marketing materials, like business cards, to important people, try to have real conversations and make a great impression.
-When you set clear goals, with clear objectives to meet those goals, the results you will see from your networking efforts will pay off tenfold.
+Whatever your goal is, spend time making it meaningful and useful.
+If your goal is handing out marketing materials, like business cards to important people, try to have real conversations, and make a great first impressions.
+When you set clear goals, with clear objectives, the results you will see from your networking efforts will pay off tenfold.

-Take time to check into who will be presenting and the important organizations that will be at the networking event to get a clearer picture of what questions you need to prepare and goals you need to create.
-Visit the organization's websites or Google the speakers to learn about them, their mission, and their backgrounds.
+Take time to check out who will be presenting, and take time to find out the important organizations that will be at the networking event.
+This strategy will give you a clearer picture of what questions you need to prepare and goals you need to create.
+When researching, visit the organization's websites, or Google the speakers to learn more about them--their mission and their backgrounds.
 Find out what's important to them and their principles.

-Create questions geared to fit their expertise and to engage them intellectually.
-Try to meet them.
-If you can, email them before the event to get on their mind.
-Say you look forward to seeing them at the event.
-If you can build a history with a presenter it will help break the ice when you see them in person.
+Create questions geared to fit their expertise; try to engage them intellectually.
+Try to meet them; however, before meeting the speaker, try to email them before the event to get on their mind.
+Mention in the email that you look forward to seeing them at the event.
+If you can build a history with a presenter, it will help break the ice when you see them in person.

-Don't be afraid to meet people at the events.
-Be clear and time conscious.
+Don't be afraid to meet people at the events, and make sure to be clear and time conscious.
 Come with intelligent, open-ended questions.
 In most cases time is limited for everyone, so make yours count.

 Since time is limited and important, make a schedule.
 It will help you move around the event with purpose and tact.
-Be sure to spend time listening to the presenters you would like to meet and also mingling with people in the field so you can meet with people on your level that can be more willing to listen and help.
+Be sure to spend time listening to the presenters you would like to meet, and also don’t forget to mingle with people in the field you’re interested in.
+This tactic allows you to meet with people on your level that are more willing to listen and help.

-Go to the parties.
-Schedule in time to go have cocktails with people you meet and attend the after parties.
-It might cut into your sleep time, but you can engage with people in a loose atmosphere when people have their guards down.
+Go to the parties; schedule a time to go have cocktails with people you meet and attend the after parties.
+It might cut into your sleep time, but you can engage with people in a loose atmosphere; this is when people have their guards down.
 In fact, post-event celebrations are typically the best places to engage with peers on an individual, personal level.
-Take advantage of the setting and gather as much information as you can.
+Take advantage of the setting, gathering as much information as you can.

-Whether it's a job fair or a convention, you want to dress for the style of event you are attending.
+Whether it's a job fair or a convention, you want to have an attire that fits the dress code.
 You don't want to be the only guy that shows up in a suit and tie, but you don't want to look like a slob either.

 It is important to research the event you will attend and match the dress code.
-It's probably safe to assume that most dress codes are conservative business attire, but some conventions are casual and you don't need to wear a three piece.
+It's probably safe to assume that most dress codes are conservative, business attire, but some conventions are casual, so you don't need to wear a three piece suit.
 Check the itinerary for information.
 Look stylish and polished.